Neuro-Immunology - Multiple Sclerosis Center

 - Faculty & Staff

-Facilities & Referral Info
+Facilities and Referral Information

 We understand that the diagnosis of MS can be frightening and that a long wait to be evaluated by a specialist is frustrating.
 When MS is being considered, patients deserve to be evaluated, diagnosed and treated quickly.
-Physicians at the Yale MS Center will expedite initial visits for individuals in whom another doctor (e.g. primary care doctor, general neurologist) is concerned about a new diagnosis of MS.
+Physicians at the Yale MS Center will expedite initial visits for individuals about whom another doctor (e.g. primary care doctor, general neurologist) is concerned regarding a new diagnosis of MS.

-To take advantage of this, the referring doctor’s office should call our general appointment line (203-287-6100) and let the staff know that the referral is for “MS Access”.
+To take advantage of this, the referring doctor’s office should call our general appointment line (203-287-6100) and let the staff know that the referral is for “MS Access.”